June 2, 2023

 Each page needs to be significantly different from the others, as Google will penalize you for duplicate content.
 Even your headlines should be unique.
 Our writers will need to research each location to ensure that your content is relevant and well-targeted.

 Creating location pages can be time-consuming, but they’re definitely worth the effort.
 Results typically appear much faster than traditional SEO, especially when targeting a smaller city or town.

-Citations are among the most important Local SEO ranking factors, so it’s best to ensure that your business is listed in as many relevant directories as possible.
+Citations are Local SEO ranking factors, so it’s best to ensure that your business is listed in as many relevant directories as possible.

 Some of the most popular (and influential) directories include: